 Ubiquiti: UniFi vs. AmpliFi

 UniFi and AmpliFi are two major networking product lines from Ubiquiti.
 They serve two demographics and have different architectures.

-The UniFi family -- represented by the Dream Machine (UDM), UDM-Pro, the Dream Router (UDR), or UDM-SE... -- aims at business/pro/enterprise users.
-They are comprehensive console acting as the central controllers of various products, of which networking devices are only part of the picture.
+The UniFi family — represented by the Dream Machine (UDM), UDM-Pro, the Dream Router (UDR), or UDM-SE... — aims at business/pro/enterprise users.
+They are comprehensive consoles acting as the central controllers of various products, of which networking devices are only part of the picture.

 The UDM is the first UniFi product that works well as a home router, thanks to its friendly design.
 In a way, it's a bridge between the two product lines.
-And the UDR further solidifies that approach, making the UDM-Pro or UDM-SE applicable to demanding homes.
+The UDR further solidifies that approach, making the UDM-Pro or UDM-SE applicable to demanding homes.

 But they are different on the inside, too.
 Let's check out their hardware specs.